Shopify/hydrogen-v1/packages/eslint-plugin/src/rules/scripts-in-layout-components/README.md

 # Ensure that `<Script load="beforeHydration | inWorker" />` tags are only allowed in App.server.tsx

-Scripts with these loading strategies are executed only on the first render.
+Scripts with these loading strategies are run only on the first render.
 If a Script is placed on a route component, then it will only be loaded if the user first navigates to that particular route.

 ## Rule details

-This rule prevents using the `Script` tag with "beforeHydration" or "inWorker" loading strategies on files other than App.server.tsx to ensure the scripts are executed in all routes.
+This rule prevents using the `Script` tag with "beforeHydration" or "inWorker" loading strategies on files other than App.server.tsx to ensure the scripts run in any initial route.

 ### Incorrect code